 Overall, Elam’s NFL Draft scouting report generates plenty of optimism.
 He’s a physically talented cornerback with the mental traits to supplement his physical foundation adequately.
 He’s also versatile and reliable across coverages.
 Nevertheless, there are some areas for improvement to take note of.

-While Elam is a terrific athlete with more than enough speed in the short and intermediate ranges, his deep speed may not be elite.
+While Elam is a terrific athlete with more than enough speed in the short and intermediate ranges, he doesn’t always play to his 4.39 40 time deep.
 Moreover, his size can hinder his ability to get off blocks, and he could become a more consistent tackler.
 He brings urgency in tackling situations, but he doesn’t wrap up often enough at this point.
-Taking better angles should help — Elam can sometimes overshoot his targets with his explosive burst.
+Elam also takes faulty angles more often than desired.

 In coverage, Elam could refine his game a bit.
 For example, he sometimes second-guesses himself when committing to coverage angles.
-Furthermore, he can stand to improve his footwork, especially in off-man.
-This ultimately makes his profile more exciting, however.
+Furthermore, he can stand a bit more coordinated with his footwork, especially in off-man.
+His recovery athleticism and balance help clean up a lot of kinks, but there’s room for refinement.

 As it stands, Elam is already a fairly sticky man coverage cornerback.
 With further refinement of his footwork, his combination of length, mobility, and ball skills could be a death knell for opposing receivers.
-It could also eventually earn him the CB1 designation.
+It’s why he remains a first-round CB prospect.

 Kaiir Elam’s Player Profile